Spudos/Pure-Drive-Fitness/readme.md

 Additional nav elements will be included to 'jump' to specific areas of interest

 There will also be links that allow a flow through the website.
-The idea was that the customer journey described later in this document will be followed with the aid of navigation

 ### Website flow